oneapi-src/oneAPI-tab/image/README.rst

 1. Community Building: Foster a vibrant and active community of engineers and software developers that meets regularly to discuss, debate, and determine the direction of oneIPL.
-This will be achieved through online events and a clear channel of communication for group members.
+This will be achieved through online events and a clear communication channel for group members.

-2. Open Collaboration: Promote an open-source mindset to enable active contribution from all members.
+2. Open Collaboration: Promote an open-source mindset to enable active contributions from all members.
 The group will focus on collaboration, maintaining a transparent process where all members have access to resources and are encouraged to provide input on development.

-3. Training and Education: Organize training sessions, workshops, and webinars aimed at educating members and the broader oneAPI ecosystem about the features, advantages, and potential of the oneIPL library.
-This will also be an opportunity to gather feedback and requirements from end-users.
+3. Training and Education: Organize training sessions, workshops, and webinars to educate members and the broader oneAPI ecosystem about the features, advantages, and potential of the oneIPL library.
+This will also be an opportunity to gather feedback and requirements from end users.

 4. Regular Updates and Reviews: Schedule periodic meetings for group members to share their experiences, progress, and challenges with the oneIPL library.
 These sessions will act as a platform for knowledge sharing, brainstorming